contextgeneric/cgp-patterns/content/component-macros.md

 `HasComponents` and `DelegateComponent` traits, which are also provided by the `cgp` crate.

-We then use `derive_component` as an attribute proc macro, with two arguments given to the macro.
-The first argument, `ActionPerformerComponent`, is used to define the name type.
-The second argument, `ActionPerformer<Context>`, is used as the name for the provider trait, as well as the generic type name for the context.
+We then use `derive_component` as an attribute proc macro, with several key-value arguments given.
+The `name` field is used to define the component name type, which is called `ActionPerformerComponent`.
+The `provider` field `ActionPerformer` is used for the name for the provider trait.
+The `context` field `Context` is used for the generic type name of the context when used inside the provider trait.

 ## `delegate_components` Macro